 For leased equipment, the residual component of a direct financing lease represents the estimated fair value of the leased equipment at the end of the lease term.
 Huntington uses industry data, historical experience, and independent appraisals to establish these residual value estimates.
 Additional information regarding product life cycle, product upgrades, as well as insight into competing products are obtained through relationships with industry contacts and are factored into residual value estimates where applicable.

-Loans Held for Sale — Loans and loan commitments in which Huntington does not have the intent and ability to hold for the foreseeable future are classified as loans held for sale.
+Loans Held for Sale — Loans that Huntington has the intent to sell or securitize are classified as loans held for sale.
 Loans held for sale (excluding loans originated or acquired with the intent to sell, which are carried at fair value) are carried at the lower of cost or fair value less cost to sell.
-The fair value option is generally elected for mortgage loans held for sale to facilitate hedging of the loans.
+The fair value option was elected for mortgage loans held for sale to facilitate hedging of the loans.
 Fair value is determined based on collateral value and prevailing market prices for loans with similar characteristics.
 Nonmortgage loans held for sale are measured on an aggregate asset basis.

 In the case of more homogeneous portfolios, such as automobile loans, home equity loans, and residential mortgage loans, the determination of the transaction reserve also incorporates PD and LGD factors.
 The estimate of loss is based on pools of loans and leases with similar characteristics.
 The PD factor considers current credit scores unless the account is delinquent, in which case a higher PD factor is used.
 The credit score provides a basis for understanding the borrower's past and current payment performance, and this information is used to estimate expected losses over the 12-month emergence period.
 The performance of first-lien loans ahead of our junior-lien loans is available to use as part of our updated score process.
 The LGD factor considers analysis of the type of collateral and the relative LTV ratio.
 Credit scores, models, analyses, and other factors used to determine both the PD and LGD factors are updated frequently to capture the recent behavioral characteristics of the subject portfolios, as well as any changes in loss mitigation or credit origination strategies, and adjustments to the reserve factors are made as required.
 Models utilized in the ALLL estimation process are subject to the Company's model validation policies.